Basic Usage

 --save-summary[=<SAVE_SUMMARY>]

-Save a machine-readable summary of each benchmark run in json format next to the usual
+Save a machine-readable summary of each benchmark run to a JSON file

 Possible values: